neckerio/RHCE/Objective_8/Roles/README.md

 - make playbook that downloads the reqs first
 - calls roles
 - use roles to replace plays of selinux
+- rhce notes has a collections example, for posix even

 ## Useful Information
 * ROLES, overview of subdirectory: